 GPB works with knowledgeable and engaging historians and tour guides throughout the state to create virtual field trips of consistently high quality.
 Each field trip brings the location to life with interviews, 360-degree panoramic photography, interactive elements, discussion prompts, and videos.
 Teachers will be able help students explore these historic locations by accessing the virtual field trips through the web and tablets.
 The field trips also align with the Georgia Standards of Excellence as well as the content from GPB’s Georgia Studies digital textbook.

-Mary Anne serves as an education specialist at GPB, where she develops content and resources for educators and students.
-A native Georgian, Mary Anne graduated Summa Cum Laude from the University of Georgia earning her Bachelor of Science in Middle Grades Education, with concentrations in Language Arts and Social Studies.... more
+Mary Anne serves as the Education Project Manager at GPB, where she develops digital content and resources for educators and students.
+A native Georgian, Mary Anne graduated Summa Cum Laude from the University of Georgia earning her Bachelor of... more